Baby Development and Care: A Guide to the First 6 Months

 Feeding

-• Hunger Cues: Look for signs like sucking on hands or rooting to determine when your baby is hungry.
+Hunger Cues: Identify signs such as sucking on hands or rooting to know when your baby is hungry.

 Sleep

-• Safe Sleep Practices: Always place your baby on their back to sleep and keep their crib free of pillows and toys.
+Safe Sleep Practices: Always put your baby down to sleep on their back and keep their crib free of pillows and toys.

-• Sleep Patterns: Newborns sleep 14-17 hours a day, gradually developing more predictable patterns.
+Sleep: Newborns sleep 14-17 hours a day and establish more predictable patterns over time.

 Hygiene and Health